revdancatt/CAT422-glitch-location-viewer/README.md

 ## TODO

+* Convert the Path lines and walls into the JSON to, so we know where a play can walk
 * Work out which bits of scenery are missing (these now display in a debug text area)
-* Loading Progress Bar, when loading levels
 * At some point move image assets to CDN on multiple domains and parallelise the loading of assets
-* Convert the Path lines and walls into the JSON to, so we know where a play can walk
-* Add a player sprite to the scene and let them walk round
 * Apply the filters to change the colours
 * Add signposts to the scene so the user can move from one location to another using those
 * Add a simple node/socket.io chat server, with global and local chat
 * Option checkbox to turn blurring on/off (blurring slows everything down)
+* ~~Add a player sprite to the scene and let them walk round~~
+* ~~Loading Progress Bar, when loading levels~~
 * ~~Maybe render to canvas layers instead, may speed the blurring up~~ (note, blurring a whole canvas is still slow, will need to blur images in code before sticking them on the canvas, tricky!)
 * ~~Work out how the heck Glitch rotates pieces of the landscape, 'cause it sure hell ain't normally :(~~
 * ~~Some elements need to be flipped horizontally or vertically~~